chalb500/aitdwakm/README.md

 - D: move the player right

 TODO:
-- Socket.io works for updates.
-Now, refactor game code to match test signatures
 - Constrain the game stage so that players cannot wander off the screen
-- Have players disappear when they disconnect
 - Add the walls of the maze

 SOMEDAY: